pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_overview.md

 367    fontWeight: 'bold',
 368  },
 369});
 ```

 To use this example in your React Native project:

-Create a new React Native project:
+- Create a new project (Expo or RN CLI):

 ```
 # Using Expo (easiest for beginners)
 npx create-expo-app PubNubChatApp